nafasebra/awesome-webdesign-tools/README.md

 ## Components UI

 - [UI aceternity](https://ui.aceternity.com/) - Copy paste the most trending components and use them in your websites without having to worry about styling and animations.
+(Mostly with tailwindCSS)
+- [magic UI](https://magicui.design/) - 50+ free and open-source animated components built with React, Typescript, Tailwind CSS, and Framer Motion.
+Perfect companion for shadcn/ui.
+- [Universe](https://uiverse.io/) - Community-built library of UI elements.
+Copy as HTML/CSS, Tailwind, React and Figma.

 ## AI